Salm (state): Salm-Püttlingen

+Salm-Püttlingen became extinct in 1750.
+Their territories passed to Salm-Dhaun.
+Caroline of Salm was the heiress and, after her, her grandson Dominic Constantine, Prince of Löwenstein-Wertheim-Rochefort.

 Salm-Neuweiler

 In 1610 the Wild- and Rhinegraviate of Salm was split off Salm-Neuweiler.
 It was elevated to the Principality of Salm in 1623.

 In 1803, when the Bishopric of Münster was secularized, part of it was given to the princes of Salm-Salm who by then already were in possession of the Lordship of Anholt.
 This new Principality of Salm, covering the area around Borken, Ahaus and Bocholt, was a member of the Confederation of the Rhine.
 In 1810 it was annexed by France, as a part of the Imperial département of Lippe.
 After the defeat of Napoleon in 1815, it was mediatized to Prussia.
 The family branch exist until today.

 In 1696 Salm-Neuweiler was divided in two, the Wild- and Rhinegraviate of Salm-Leuze and the Wild- and Rhinegraviate of Salm-Hoogstraten.
 Their lands were incorporated into Belgium.
 The branches became extinct in 1887 and 1186.